 Jonathan has given lectures and facilitated workshops around the world focusing on remix video, transformative storytelling, fair use and critical media literacy.
 Recently, he’s given presentations at Transmedia Hollywood, Interactive Arts and Media at Columbia College, Festival de Cine Global Dominicano in Santo Domingo, Ars Electronica Symposium IV in Linz Austria and Centre de Cultura Contemporània de Barcelona in Spain.

 From 2012 to 2016 Jonathan was co-writer and producer on season one of the influential Tropes vs Women in Video Games web series.
+He also wrote an article on 25 Invisible Benefits of Gaming While Male and produced the accompanying viral video.

 Under the banner of The Pop Culture Detective Agency, Jonathan is currently producing a series of long-form video essays investigating the intersections of masculinity, politics and entertainment.